 Gonococcal arthritis is an infection of a joint.
 It occurs in people who have gonorrhea caused by the bacteria Neisseria gonorrhoeae .
-It affects women more often than men, and it is most common among sexually active adolescent girls.
+Gonococcal arthritis affects women more often than men.
+It is most common among sexually active teen girls.

-- One involves skin rashes and many joints, usually large joints such as the knee, wrist, and ankle
+- One form involves skin rashes and many joints, usually large joints such as the knee, wrist, and ankle.

-- The second, less common form involves the spread of the bacteria through the blood (disseminated gonococcemia), which leads to infection of a single joint
+- The second, less common form involves the spread of the bacteria through the blood (disseminated gonococcemia), which leads to infection of a joint, sometimes more than one joint.

 Exams and Tests